garrandall/popular-music-data/tracks/throw-ya-gunz-onyx.md

 And buck buck like you just don't care

-Ahhh, I hate your fuckin guts, and I hope that you die Sticky Fingaz, the name, and my life is a lie
+Ah, I hate your fuckin guts, and I hope that you die Sticky Fingaz, the name, and my life is a lie
 Cause I'm havin a bad day, so stay out of my way
 And what the pistol packin people say you better obey